-- They only really seem to want to talk about one subject.
-(Primarily, sexual topics often or all of the time.)
+They only really seem to want to talk about one subject.
+(Primarily, physically intimate topics often or all of the time.)

 They only want to talk to you when they choose instead of trying to make time to spend with you.
-(Example, they only chat with you when they want to talk about adult relations or only once a week or two, at random.)
+(Example, they only chat with you when they want to talk about sex or only once a week or two, at random.)